-- □ The host is booted and functioning properly. - □ The SLIP link is connected correctly. - ☐ The Internet addresses are correct for both sides of the SLIP link. - All Remote Annex 4000 software is installed properly on the host. (see the Software Installation Notes that accompany your software release). - ☐ The erpcd daemon or tftp server, which loads the operational image to the Remote Annex 4000, is running.
+- D The host is booted and functioning properly. - D The SLIP link is connected correctly. - D The IP addresses are correct for both sides of the SLIP link.

+- □ All Remote Annex 2000 software is installed properly on the host (see the software installation notes that accompany your software release). - □ The erpcd daemon or tftp server, which loads the Remote Annex 2000's operational code, is running.

 A PC host running the UNIX operating system has both the erpcd and slipd daemons (provided with the distribution and installed in /etc) running in the background on the PC.
-Set the Remote Annex 4000 and the erpcd on the load host into test mode:
+Set the Remote Annex 2000 and the erpcd on the load host into test mode:

-- 1 For erpcd on the load server host, as superuser, kill the erpcd program and restart it using the -D option: - # /usr/annex/erpcd -D5 - For the Remote Annex 4000, hold down the Test button until the Power LED blinks rapidly, then release the Test button and press it again within 3 seconds.
-Then enter: - # boot -v
+- 1 For erpcd on the load server host, as superuser, kill the erpcd program and restart it using the -D option: - # /usr/annex/erpcd -D5 - 2 For the Remote Annex 2000, hold down the Test button until the Power LED blinks rapidly, then release the Test button and press it again within 3 seconds.
+Then enter:

+boot -v

-Another Remote Annex 4000
+Another Remote Annex 2000

-When troubleshooting a Remote Annex 4000 configured as a load server host:
+When troubleshooting a Remote Annex 2000 configured as a load server host:

-- 1 Use the CLI telnet command to access the unit and verify that it is up and running. - 2 Communicate with the unit on the Ethernet using the superuser CLI ping command. - 3 Verify the unit's configuration using the na utility.
+- 1 Use the CLI telnet command to access the unit and verify that it is up and running. - 2 Communicate with the unit using the CLI ping command. - 3 Verify the unit's configuration using the na utility or the local CLI admin command.